ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-03-15-Duel_DDQN_with_PER.md

 title: Dueling DDQN with PER
 ---

+This post documents my implementation of the Dueling Double Deep Q Network with Priority Experience Replay (Duel DDQN with PER) algorithm.

 A **Dueling Double Deep Q Network with Priority Experience Replay (Duel DDQN with PER)** implementation in tensorflow.
 The code is tested with Gym's discrete action space environment, CartPole-v0 on Colab.

 Code on my [Github](https://github.com/ChuaCheowHuan/reinforcement_learning/tree/master/DQN_variants/duel_DDQN_PER)